 Have you ever made DIY bath bombs?
-These “Easter surprise” bath bombs with layered pastel colours have been created by our bath bomb expert Kelly Hutchison from Kicking it with Kelly.
+These “Easter surprise” bath bombs with layered pastel colours have been created by bath bomb expert Kelly Hutchison from Kicking it with Kelly.

 They are eggstra special because once the bath bomb fizzes away, leaving gorgeous scented bath water, they have a surprise inside to delight kids.